 |Forward Dividend & Yield||N/A (N/A)|

-CAMBRIDGE, Mass., June 13, 2018-- Editas Medicine, Inc., a leading genome editing company, today announced that it will participate in a panel and host investor meetings at the JMP Securities Life Sciences ...
+CAMBRIDGE, Mass., Oct.
+01, 2019 -- Editas Medicine, Inc. (Nasdaq: EDIT), a leading genome editing company, today announced that management will participate in the following.